 In the Spring term, the children will focus on different types of journeys.
 In Science, we will be examining the cycle of the red blood cell as it delivers oxygenated blood around the body.
 In Geography, the pupils will study the hydrological (water) cycle and present this information in a variety of ways to cater all learning needs.
 Through using the green screen, the children will create an explanation of how the digestive system works.
-Following this, we will research famous explorers and create working waterwheel models.
+Following this, we will research famous explorers.